What's kickin' in partial tidal disruption events?: Physical model

-where further specification of $c_1$ requires knowledge of the initial velocity profile of the debris (e.g., the frozen-in approximation -- where each fluid element initially moves with exactly the escape speed of the SMBH at pericenter -- gives $c_1 = 1/5$), but in general we require $c_1 > 0$ to ensure that fluid elements do not cross.\footnote{In principle $c_1$ could be negative, which would bind the core to the SMBH as the gas pressure simultaneously increases, and this could plausibly be achieved in situations where the self-gravitational field is significantly enhanced during compression; this would be consistent with the findings in \citet{nixon22}, who find that a core can reform on a bound orbit in deep TDEs.} The general solution for $B(\tau)$ can then be written down, but the term $\propto A^2$ in Equation \eqref{ABeqs} eventually dominates over the homogeneous terms, and hence
+Inserting our solution for $\xi(\tau)$ (Equation \ref{xisolgen}) in terms of $A$ (Equation \ref{Aofc1}) then yields $c_1 = 1/5$.
+Different initial conditions will of course lead to differnet values of $c_1$, but in general we require $c_1 > 0$ to ensure that fluid elements do not cross.\footnote{In principle $c_1$ could be negative, which would bind the core to the SMBH as the gas pressure simultaneously increases, and this could plausibly be achieved in situations where the self-gravitational field is significantly enhanced during compression; this would be consistent with the findings in \citet{nixon22}, who find that a core can reform on a bound orbit in deep TDEs.} The general solution for $B(\tau)$ can then be written down, but the term $\propto A^2$ in Equation \eqref{ABeqs} eventually dominates over the homogeneous terms, and hence

 The line density, being the density integrated over the cross-sectional area of the stream, is then (assuming that the width does not vary strongly with $\xi_0$)

 If the initial density profile, $\lambda_0(\xi_0)$, is peaked at the zero-energy orbit, then